adityadlele/linux101/_sources/lecture2.md

 ### Bond stretch

 At finite temperautres, bonded atoms vibrate or chemical bond lengths deviate from their equilibrium values.
 These vibrations typically occur at certain frequencies characteristic to the different vibrational excitation levels for the bond.
-The vibrational ecitations also increase the energy of the bond.
+The vibrational excitations also increase the energy of the bond.
 After reaching sufficiently high energy (bond dissociation energy), the bond would eventually break.
 If interested in non-reactive application, the vibrational motion can be approximated sufficiently by harmonic approximation.
 For example, the energy of the HCl molecular bond can be reasonably approximated upto $E_2$ or $E_3$ by the following expresion